 You may be entitled to workers’ compensation benefits if you have recently been injured on the job in Tampa, Florida.
 While benefits are guaranteed to most qualifying employees, winning your case and maximizing your financial recovery can be a challenge.
-That’s why the Tampa workers’ compensation lawyers at Winters & Yonker, P.A. should be your first call for help after you get hurt.
+That’s why the Tampa workers’ compensation lawyers at Winters & Yonker Personal Injury Lawyers should be your first call for help after you get hurt.

 For more than two decades, our attorneys have been fierce advocates for injured workers in Tampa and throughout Hillsborough County, FL.
 We give laborers a voice and ensure that their rights under the law are respected by employers and workers’ compensation insurance companies.

 Benefit from a team with 119 years of combined experience that’s won millions for deserving clients like you.
 Give our law office in Tampa, FL a call to discuss your case.
 Your first consultation is free, so contact us to get started today.

 How Winters & Yonker Personal Injury Lawyers Can Help With Your Florida Workers’ Compensation Claim

 Employers don’t want their insurance premiums to go up.
 Insurance companies are more interested in profits than in making sure that injured workers like you receive a fair payout.
 The odds are stacked against you when you begin the workers’ compensation claims process.
 You need the experienced Tampa personal injury lawyers from Winters & Yonker Personal Injury Lawyers fighting for you.

 We know the tricks and tactics employers and insurers use to minimize payouts and deny claims.
 We will be ready to anticipate every move and fight to ensure that you are compensated appropriately for your workplace injuries.

 While you have the much-needed opportunity to focus on your recovery, a Tampa injury attorney will: